linkedin/dagli/documentation/structs.md

 As with our `MyStruct` example's `_favoriteColor` field, a @Struct may have optional fields marked as `@Optional`.
 If not set using the builder (e.g. `MyStruct.Builder`) these fields will assume the default value provided on the base class.

 #### Type Parameters
-@Structs can be defined with type parameters; e.g. the @Struct `MyGenericStruct<L extends CharSequence>` may be defined as:
+@Structs can be defined with type parameters; e.g. the @Struct `MyGenericStruct<T extends CharSequence>` may be defined as:

     @Struct("MyGenericStruct")
     abstract class MyGenericStructBase<T extends CharSequence> {